 Share of Voice

-It compares your own brand’s share of industry-related social media messages with those of your competitors.
+It compares your brand’s share of industry-related social media messages with your competitors.
 Your share of voice can help determine the prominence of your brand awareness campaign to potential customers.
 It’s often measured as a percentage of industry-wide mentions or mentions among a narrow group of competitors.
 It’s what’s determined when social listening meets competitive analysis.

 The most common type of sentiment analysis involves analysing the words that social media users type into a search bar or on a website or social media platforms to measure how often they use particular words when communicating about a product or service.